ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

 2. On the web console, click the drop-down under your name in the right corner of your screen and select **Copy Login Command** and then click the **Display Token** link.
 3. Copy the text under **Log in with this token**.
 4. In a new browser tab/window, open the [{{site.data.keyword.cloud-shell_notm}}](https://{DomainName}/shell) to start a new session.
 Once the session starts, you should be automatically logged-in to the {{site.data.keyword.Bluemix_notm}} CLI. **_Make sure you don't close this window/tab_**.
-5. Check the version of the OpenShift CLI:
+5. Check the version of the {{site.data.keyword.openshiftshort}} CLI:
    ```sh
    oc version
    ```